Isfara: History

 The first author who mentions Esfara as a town, is Bābor.
 He praised the orchards and fruits of Isfara, especially its almonds.
 The 16th century saw the construction of large public buildings, notably mosques and medreseh.
 In the 18th century Isfara was the seat of the Khan of Ḵoqand whose wars with Bokhara resulted in the destruction of some historical monuments.

 Around 20 km south, in the village of Chorku, the mausoleum Hazrati Shoh Mausoleum, is carved from wood, partly dating back to the 8th century, a structure that is unique in Central Asia.

 Demographics

 The population of Isfara is mostly Tajik.

 Geography

 Isfara is situated near the border junction of three independent states Tajikistan, Uzbekistan and Kyrgyzstan, at a height of 863m above sea level.
 The river Isfara flows through the city.
 Its territory is 832 km2.
+The exclave of Vorukh is separated from Isfara by Kyrgyzstan.

 Climate

-The average temperature is 11.8 °C (53.2 °F) with the warmest month being July with an average temperature of 25 °C (77 °F) and the coldest month being January with an average temperature of -2.7 °C (27.1 °F).
-The average amount of precipitation is 544.6mm (21.4") and there are on average 74.3 days of participation.
+Typical for lowland Tajikistan, Isfara has a continental Mediterranean climate (Köppen Dsa) with hot, dry summers, chilly winters with significant precipitation, and pleasant springs with the year’s heaviest precipitation.
+The average temperature is 11.8 °C with the warmest month being July with an average temperature of 25 °C and the coldest month being January with an average temperature of −2.7 °C. The average annual precipitation is 544.6 mm and there are on average 74.3 days of precipitation.